A Brief History of the First Congregational Church of Coventry

 Rev. Dr. Sara Worcester was called as our Senior Minister in 2012 as were celebrating our tercentenary anniversary (300th).
 She resigned in 2016.

-Currently serving in 2017 is Rev. Stephen C. Washburn, Transitional Interim Pastor.
+Serving in 2017 was Rev. Stephen C. Washburn, Transitional Interim Pastor.

 To see recently discovered documents from the First Church Archives, click a link below: